An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Approach

+\textbf{Locate Commits to Address Kotlin-Java Problems}: The empirical study in our previous work~\cite{feng2024cross} shows that developers tend to apply specific code changes to resolve Kotlin-Java interoperability issues, such as adding \textit{Nullable} annotations.
+To precisely identify commits addressing these problems, we leverage \texttt{gumtree}~\cite{gumtree3}, a widely-used tool for analyzing code differences between two snapshots\cite{tufano2019empirical,jiang2018shaping,tsantalis2020refactoringminer}. \texttt{Gumtree} constructs abstract syntax trees (ASTs) for code in both pre- and post-change snapshots and detects changes to code entities, including \textit{insert}, \textit{delete}, \textit{update}, and \textit{move} operations.
+We use \texttt{gumtree} to extract code changes.
+If a commit contains any of these changes listed in Table~\ref{tbl:gumtree}, it is flagged for manual inspection.

-We establish a protocol for this manual inspection process.
+\textbf{Identify Common Issues of Kotlin-Java Problems through Manual Inspection}: We establish a protocol for this manual inspection.
 First, we located the code changes in Kotlin or Java source file.
 Then we checked whether the code changes are related with Kotlin-Java interactions.
 We did this by tracing the code changes down to its reference type.
 For instance, if a line of code in a Kotlin file is deleted, we get the variables and methods in this line and track the variables down to check whether it is a type of Java class, method, etc. Subsequently, we check whether any new code snippets are added in the Kotlin file near the location of the deleted code line.
 If present, we compared the differences between the added line and the deleted line.
 Last, we check the commit comments and discussed what problems developers are trying to address and why developers made such changes.

 This step required the dedicated efforts of 2 students with 4 years of Java and 3 years of Kotlin development experience, and one senior researcher with 14 years of Java and 3 years of Kotlin development experience.
 We followed the practice described in \cite{campbell:2013coding}, allowing the senior researcher to establish the procedure for identifying code changes and training the students with examples.
 Then, the two students collaborated to identify code changes and categorize the changes' reasons.
 If disagreements occurred, the senior researcher would review the specific cases and discuss them with the two students until a consensus was reached.